privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

   rpc GetBid(GetBidRequest) returns (GetBidResponse) {}
 }

-// GetBidRequest is sent by the `SellerFrontEnd` Service to the
+// GetBidRequest is sent by the `SellerFrontEnd` Service to the `BuyerFrontEnd`
-// `BuyerFrontEnd` Service.
+// service.
 message GetBidRequest{
   // Unencrypted request.
   message GetBidRawRequest {
-    // Encrypted BuyerInput corresponding to the buyer.
-    // This includes CustomAudiences (a.k.a InterestGroups) owned by
-    // the buyer and signals required for filtering ads and generating bids. bytes buyer_input_ciphertext = 1;

     // Whether this is a fake request from SellerFrontEnd service
     // and should be dropped.
     // Note: `SellerFrontEnd` service will send chaffs to a few other buyers
     // not participating in the auction.
 This is required for privacy reasons
     // to prevent seller from figuring the buyers by observing the network
-    // traffic to `BuyerFrontEnd` Services, outside of TEE. bool is_chaff = 2;
+    // traffic to `BuyerFrontEnd` Services, outside of TEE. bool is_chaff = 1;

+    // Encrypted BuyerInput corresponding to the buyer.
+    // This includes CustomAudiences (a.k.a InterestGroups) owned by
+    // the buyer, some signals required for generating bids and url endpoints
+    // from where buyer code can be fetched.
+    // Encrypted on client device and passed to server. bytes buyer_input_ciphertext = 2;

+    // Information about auction (ad format, size) derived contextually.
+    // Represents a JSON object.
+    // Copied from Auction Config in SellerFrontEnd service. google.protobuf.Struct auction_signals = 3;

+    // Signals about client device.
+    // Copied from Auction Config in SellerFrontEnd service. oneof DeviceSignals {
+      // A JSON object constructed by Android containing contextual
+      // information that SDK or app knows about and that adtech's bidding
+      // and auction code can ingest.
+      google.protobuf.Struct android_signals = 4;

+      // A JSON object constructed by the browser, containing information that
+      // the browser knows about and that adtech's bidding and auction code
+      // can ingest.
+      google.protobuf.Struct browser_signals = 5;
+    }
   }

   // Encrypted GetBidRawRequest.